KunjShah95/PYPDF/readme.md

 Contribution
 Contributions are welcome!
 If you would like to improve this project, please follow these steps:

-Fork this repository.
-Create a new branch:
-git checkout -b feature-new-feature
-Commit your changes:
-git commit -m "Add some feature"
-Push to the branch:
-git push origin feature-new-feature
-Open a pull request.
 License
 This project is licensed under the MIT License.
 See the LICENSE file for details.